Baikseungwoo/IBMxRadHat-Bootcamp-study-team2/README.md

 # Study of Team2
-for  learning JavaScrit and SQLD
+for  learning JavaScrit and python

 ### Study 개요